RumiCar-group/RumiCar/Readme English.md

 ![RumiCar写真](https://www.rumicar.com/wp-content/uploads/2020/05/rumicar_logo.jpg "RumiCar写真")

 # RumiCar

-Please check a type of Computer Module (CM) and programming languages.
-If you use Arduino Nano or ESP32, please go to an "ArduinoAndESP32" folder.
-If you use Raspberry Pi Zero W, please go to a "RasPi" folder.
-Python is used for programs in "RasPi."
+The program and the computer language used will vary depending on the type of computer module; please be sure to use the corresponding programming language.
+If you use Arduino Nano or ESP32, please go to the "ArduinoAndESP32" folder.
+If you use Raspberry Pi Zero W, please go to the "RasPi" folder (RasPi uses Python).

-Four images are links to YouTube.
-Click them to watch.
+The following are links to YouTube videos:

 - Introduction of RumiCar
 - RumiCar collision avoidance
-- [Part 2 of 2] RumiCar on test course
+- RumiCar test drive footage
-- RumiCar car camera view at test drive on August 30, 2020
+- RumiCar test drive footage, camera view

 [![RumiCar紹介動画](http://img.youtube.com/vi/DxaY2eCzJzo/0.jpg)](https://www.youtube.com/watch?v=DxaY2eCzJzo "RumiCar紹介動画")
 [![RumiCar衝突回避動画](http://img.youtube.com/vi/95pc_4Wf14U/0.jpg)](https://youtu.be/95pc_4Wf14U "RumiCar衝突回避動画")